Global System Change

-The book Global System Change – A Whole System Approach to Achieving Sustainability and Real Prosperity illustrates one way to do this.
-All major physical (economic, political, social, environmental) and nonphysical (psychological, spiritual, religious) aspects of human society are discussed as parts of one whole system.
+This book is a summary of a whole system book (Global System Change: A Whole System Approach to Achieving Sustainability and Real Prosperity) that illustrates one way to do this.
+In the whole system book, all major physical (economic, political, social, environmental) and nonphysical (psychological, spiritual, religious) aspects of human society are discussed as parts of one whole system.
 This perspective illuminates root causes and effective systemic solutions.
 The book provides detailed descriptions of the many economic, political and social system changes needed to achieve sustainability and real prosperity.
 The proposed changes minimize unintended consequences because all major aspects of reality are integrated and taken into account.

-The concluding three chapters of Global System Change are being published separately as this book – Global System Change – We the People Achieving True Democracy, Sustainable Economy and Total Corporate Responsibility.
-It summarizes many critical issues discussed in the whole system book.
-References in this concluding book to earlier sections in the whole system book show where more detailed discussions can be found.
-The Table of Contents of the whole system book is provided in the appendix.
+In addition to being published in the whole system book, the last three chapters of that book are being published separately as this book – Global System Change: We the People Achieving True Democracy, Sustainable Economy and Total Corporate Responsibility.
+The whole system book is about ten times longer than this book.
+Several sections from it are being published as separate books.
+Positions and conclusions in the whole system book are extensively supported with logic, references and examples.
+The book has over 3,000 endnotes.
+Many positions taken in the whole system book are summarized here.
+Frequent references to earlier sections in the whole system book show where more detailed and fully referenced discussions can be found.
+The table of contents of the whole system book is shown in the appendix.

 Dividing the people into conservatives and liberals inhibits their ability to attain the majorities needed to take back control of government and compel it to serve all citizens equally and fairly.
 During the Civil War, President Lincoln warned that wealthy business owners had gained stronger control of government and would use this influence to unfairly concentrate public wealth in their own hands.
 Especially since the 1980s, business-controlled government has facilitated concentration of wealth at the top of society, while life became more difficult for nearly everyone else.